Contents

 3. CouchApp fields

-There are many optional fields used by a CouchApp
+There are many optional fields used by a CouchApp, but

 Rewrites are used to translate nice URLs into the URLs used internally.